 Kerstmarkt in Holland

-Kersmarkt is an outdoor European-style market full of merry magic in the wonderful city of Holland.
+Kersmarkt is an outdoor European-style market full of merry magic in the beautiful city of Holland.
 It translates to Christmas Market in Dutch and is a classic annual affair in the Netherlands.
 They provide traditional bites, beverages, and entertainment.
 You’ll find holiday gifts from local vendors and even artisan and dog sled demonstrations.

-Afterward head into town and sit at Big Lake Brewing, for a brew at one of the best breweries in Michigan!
+Afterward, head into town and sit at Big Lake Brewing for a brew at one of the best breweries in Michigan!

 The Big Bright Light Show in Rochester

 Throughout December, downtown Rochester is adorned with literally millions of colorful lights.
 A stroll around these festive streets quickly fills us with that Christmas feeling.
 The Big Bright Lightshow has been around for over a decade and runs from before Thanksgiving to after the New Year.
 Each building picks a different color to decorate the entire facade with.